haruka-ogino/promptopia/README.md

 ## Deployment
-This app has been [deployed](https://promptop1a.vercel.app/).
-Please check it out!
+This app has been [deployed](https://promptop1a.vercel.app/) using Vercel.